Di Wu (pianist): Critical reception

-Praised in The Wall Street Journal as a "most mature and sensitive pianist" In Washington, D.C., she was hailed for her "fire and authority"; in Philadelphia, for her "charisma, steely technique and keen musical intelligence"; and in San Francisco, where the San Francisco Classical Voice critic wrote, "what distinguishes Di Wu from her contemporaries is the level of musical maturity she possesses, her exacting attention to details, and the way she opens her vision of the world to the audience.
+In 2009 she was praised in The Wall Street Journal as the "most musically mature and sensitive pianist competing in the finals" in the 13th Van Cliburn International Piano Competition, and the one who should have received the Gold Medal.
+In Washington, D.C., she was hailed for her "fire and authority"; in Philadelphia, for her "charisma, steely technique and keen musical intelligence"; and in San Francisco, where the San Francisco Classical Voice critic wrote, "what distinguishes Di Wu from her contemporaries is the level of musical maturity she possesses, her exacting attention to details, and the way she opens her vision of the world to the audience.
 The sensitivity she possesses and the loving care she lavishes on the most minute details of the music is nothing short of phenomenal".

 In 2011, Wu impressed critics in a performance in Seattle, as a late substitute for ailing pianist Michael Brown.
 The Seattle Times critic wrote of Wu's performance:

 Wu has a clearly major future.
 In "Une Barque sur l'océan," she achieved a texturally intricate meshing of lines to recall some of those fabled Vladimir Horowitz performances that one felt could only have been the product of at least three hands.
 Lambent tone, quicksilver finger-work, expert pedal control and eloquent phrasing came together to make this as fine a reading of the piece as I can remember hearing, and then, in "Alborada del gracioso," Wu added propulsive rhythms and some stunning repeated-note execution to the already dazzling mix.

 Wu's recording of Brahms's Variations on a Theme of Paganini, Books I and II received praise from Musical America's Harris Goldsmith, who wrote, "Her account of the Brahms is amazing.
 She takes all the difficult options (her glissandos are unbelievable!), and she conjures from the piano absolutely gossamer, violinistic textures, joyous humor, and brilliant air-borne tempos".